 About The Hyatt Credit Card

-The Hyatt Credit Card from Chase is a hotel rewards card that gives new customers an initial bonus of two free stays in a Hyatt hotel as well as a complimentary upgrade to Discoverist status in the World of Hyatt loyalty program.
+The Chase Hyatt Card is a hotel rewards credit card that gives new customers an initial bonus of 40,000 World of Hyatt points as well as a complimentary upgrade to Discoverist status in the World of Hyatt loyalty program.

 The card offers three ways to earn bonus points that you can convert into free nights through the World of Hyatt program.

 But figuring out if this card is right for you is a matter of several other factors.

 What are the Hyatt Card’s short- and long-term benefits?
 What are the Hyatt cards penalties and fees?
 What are other people saying about the Hyatt Card, and how does it stack up against other hotel rewards cards?

 We’re going to give you the answer to each of these questions, providing you information from the Hyatt Card and World of Hyatt program’s websites, our research and the opinions of hotel rewards card experts.

 What Are the Hyatt Card’s Short-Term Benefits?